GSA/search-gov/README.markdown

     $ brew update && brew upgrade elasticsearch

-To change the defaults, like number of shards, edit this file:
+To change the defaults, like number of shards/replicas, edit this file:

-    $ sudo vi /usr/local/Cellar/elasticsearch/1.3.4/config/elasticsearch.yml
+    $ sudo vi /usr/local/Cellar/elasticsearch/1.4.0/config/elasticsearch.yml

+    index.number_of_shards: 1
+    index.number_of_replicas: 0

-For the time being, add this to the end of the file to re-enable MVEL scripting:
+For the time being, add this to the end of the file to re-enable MVEL scripting for sandboxed languages like Groovy:

-    script.disable_dynamic: false
+    script.disable_dynamic: sandbox

 You will need to re-install any plugins: